BasuKallapur/Smart-Logistics-Bot/README.md

 - If the bot can't connect to Firebase, it will log data locally to `material_logs.txt`
 - Make sure `serviceAccountKey.json` is in the correct location
 - Check your internet connection
 - Verify that your Firebase project is properly set up with Realtime Database enabled

+---

+## 👥 Team Members

+- Abhilash Dandu
+- Basavaraj Kallapur
+- Bhavana Yadav
+- C Harsha